rust-lang/book/second-edition/src/ch17-00-oop.md

 ```

 We've created two new types here, so let's figure those out too.
 For an
-`Animal`, we know every speices of animal, so an `enum` is the right choice:
+`Animal`, we know every species of animal, so an `enum` is the right choice:

 ```rust
 enum Species {